 What are some of the challenges you encounter when putting together an exhibit?

 Anything and everything.
 Sometimes you have too much information, sometimes not enough.
-Sometimes you can’t find artifacts to help tell the story and sometimes it is hard to decide what to leave out.
+Sometimes you can’t find artifacts to help tell the story.
+Other times, it’s hard to decide what to leave out.
 We print a lot of things in house and technology doesn’t always cooperate when you need it.

 Do you only use artifacts that belong to the General Lew Wallace Study & Museum collection?

 No. We use as much of our own collection as we can.
 However, our collection is very limited so we often look to other individuals or institutions for loans.
 The museum has borrowed items from the Ramsey Archives at Wabash College in the past.
 Last year we borrowed some items from Wallace Scholar Roger Adams.
 We don’t have any artifacts relating to Wallace’s time in Cincinnati in 1862.
 That formed a big part of our exhibit last year, so we knew we needed to have some objects to help tell that part of the story.
 Roger graciously loaned us several items that helped fill the gap left by our collection.

 This year we borrowed a jacket and kepi that belonged to Henry Wallace as a young boy from the Children’s Museum of Indianapolis.
 One of the curators there attended a meeting here and told our Director about the items in their collection.
 When we decided to do the exhibit about the family, we knew this was something that we wanted to include because we really don’t have a lot of objects related to Henry.
 Our Associate Director: Collections got in touch with the curator and started the process of obtaining the loan.